 There are several reasons that can be attributed to hyacinth plant flopping.
 Let’s go over the most common causes for hyacinths falling over in the garden:

-Light and Temperature – Another reason for hyacinth drooping is either not enough light or too warm of a temperature.
+Light and Temperature– Another reason for hyacinth drooping is either not enough light or excessive heat.
 Indoor hyacinth plants should be kept in bright, indirect light, while those planted outdoors require a sunnier location.
-In addition, hyacinths prefer to be kept a bit on the cool side, around 60°F. indoors and no more than 70-75°F. outside.
+In addition, hyacinths prefer to be kept a bit on the cool side, around 60 degrees F. (16 C.) indoors and no more than 70 to 75 degrees F. (21-24 C.) outside.

-Soil and Plant Depth – While not always a major problem for most people, but sometimes it’s the health of your soil that may be causing your hyacinths to fall over.
-No, not poor soil as you might think but actually rich soil can occasionally be blamed for floppy hyacinths.
+Soil and Plant Depth– Not always a major problem for most people, but sometimes it’s the health of your soil that may be causing your hyacinths to fall over.
+No, not poor soil as you might think, but actually rich soil can occasionally be blamed for floppy hyacinths.
 Too many nutrients can cause rapid growth, which then leads to thinner, weaker stems.
 Planting depth can also affect the floppiness of stems.
 If bulbs are not planted deep enough, it can sometimes result in weak stems that are more prone to bending over and breaking.

 How to Fix a Drooping Hyacinth Plant